-The Step By Step Guide To Building A Million Dollar Business In 12 Months Or Less (With Screen Shots and Examples Included)
+The Step By Step Guide On How I Built A Million Dollar Business In 12 Months (With Screen Shots and Examples Included)

 That’s how much revenue my businesses made selling things on Amazon in one month this year.

 And I did it without touching, storing, or shipping anything myself.
 I don’t have a big team, special connections, or an industry background.

 In fact, just three short years ago I had never sold a single physical product online.